ananthvk/cpp-lox/README.md

   -v, --version                 Prints program version
 ```

+## Examples

+Check out the examples in the `examples/` directory.

+For a complex example see, a math evaluation program using Shunting-Yard algorithm [here](examples/math_evaluator.lox)

 ## Notable Changes from the book & Usage

 ### Serialization of bytecode to file and execution of it